PeakGays/Spring-learn/Spring | AOP Term.md

 ## AOP Term
 ``Aspect``: A modularization of a concern that cuts across multiple classes.
 Transaction management is a good example of a crosscutting concern in enterprise Java applications.
 In Spring AOP, aspects are implemented by **using regular classes (the schema-based approach)** or **regular classes annotated with the @Aspect annotation** (the @AspectJ style).
+I think a aspect is combined with a Advise And a PointCut.

 ``Join point``: A point during the execution of a program, such as the execution of a method or the handling of an exception. **In Spring AOP, a join point always represents a method execution**.